Avoid Last-Minute Surprises

 Yes.
 I encourage sellers to attend so I can walk you through the findings in person.
 This helps you understand the context behind each item and decide how to handle it before listing.

 Older homes will always have more items in a report.
 That is normal and expected.
 The goal is not a perfect report.
 The goal is knowing what a buyer's inspector will find so you are not caught off guard.
-Many items are minor maintenance, not deal breakers.
+Many items are minor maintenance, not significant concerns.